Last updated on June 8th, 2023 at 04:22 am

 You may be thinking, “I already own a generator.
 What do I need an inverter for?”
 If you do in fact already own a generator and are planning to bring it on your next camping adventure, an inverter may be a bit redundant and unnecessary to enjoy your time.

 However, if you don’t own a generator yet, an inverter might be a good investment.
 It can be fairly easily installed into your RV’s existing electric system and streamline the process for when you choose to boondock next.
+It may be worth exploring if your rig has an inverter or a converter, and if it has neither, I’d advise exploring both options and seeing what will suit you best.

 However, ensure that you get a large enough inverter for your needs.
 You may also need to consider purchasing additional batteries since an inverter merely converts the existing voltage in your RV’s batteries.
 Being hooked up to shore power is naturally the way to go if you plan on utilizing all of your new rig’s amenities, but an inverter and some extra batteries will do in a pinch!